-Push the lower part of the inverter into the snap-in tabs until the inverter audibly clicks into place on both sides.
+Push the lower part of the inverter into the snap-in tabs of the mounting bracket until the inverter audibly clicks into place on both sides.

 Check that the inverter is correctly positioned on both sides.

 Prerequisites for connecting the inverter